 In addition to assisting our students with the costs of attending secondary school, we are also determined to have a big impact on the quality of education accessible in these rural communities.
 Educational resources and learning materials are very scarce in this part of the country, both within schools and in the wider communities.

 Thanks to generous benefactors, RACET has provided a modern facility in Ntrigom with access to advanced educational tools to have a decisive impact for students, their teachers, and surrounding communities now and for years to come.

 The Sir Brandon Gough Centre at the Community Secondary School of Ntrigom was completed in 2014.
-The Centre currently houses 17 computers and a small but growing library.
-The computers provide access to personalised digital courses from top sources like Khan Academy and GCF Learn Free to supplement the core curriculum.
+The Centre currently houses 30 computers, which provide access to personalised digital courses from top sources like Khan Academy and GCF Learn Free to supplement the core curriculum.